davidckim/linq-viz/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) for the landing page.
-Point your Linq webhook at `/api/webhook`.
+Point your Linq webhook at your deployed URL (e.g. `https://your-app.vercel.app/api/webhook`), or use ngrok to tunnel local dev to `/api/webhook`.

 ### Environment variables